 Now let’s discuss a cutting-edge diet program with a growing body of research backing it up: the Keto Diet.
 This increasingly popular diet plan is similar to the Atkins Diet in that it involves carb restrictions and increased protein intake.
 However, it differs in several unique ways.

-While exercise isn’t a specific tenet of the Keto Diet, it is highly recommended in order to expedite fat loss and boost your overall health.
+- Exercise: While exercise isn’t a specific tenet of the Keto Diet, it is highly recommended in order to expedite fat loss and boost your overall health.
 However, the way you exercise may need to change.
 When in ketosis, your body is unable to supply the muscles with sugar for short-term fuel, making it difficult to perform short, high-intensity workouts.
+Instead, it’s recommended to focus on long-term workout activities rather than short bursts.
+In other words, run longer distances instead of sprinting, perform more reps at a lower weight, and so on.
+That being said, with the aid of Pruvit’s ketone supplements, most users notice little to no change in their high-intensity training and performance.

 Which Diet Is Best for You?